Whether you already have a stove or are thinking of getting one, make sure you're using your log burner or multi-fuel

 Worryingly, however, 4% said they had received no information on any of these topics.
-If you're getting a new stove installed, make sure that you ask the company you buy your stove from and who it's installed by for details on how to light it.
-Preferably, also ask for a demonstration, too.
+If you're getting a new stove installed, ask the company you buy it from and your installer to tell you how to light it.
+Preferably ask for a demonstration too.

 It's worth buying a stove thermometer to monitor the temperature; it will go on the side of the stove.
 Most stoves should stay between 200°C and 250°C. This can vary for each stove, so check with the manufacturer.